SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 If the *expression* throws an error, a runtime error is produced.

-When the expression on the left-hand side of a binary operator is marked with ``try``, ``try?``, or ``try!``, that operator applies to the whole binary expression.
+When the expression on the left-hand side of an infix operator is marked with ``try``, ``try?``, or ``try!``, that operator applies to the whole binary expression.
 That said, you can use parentheses to be explicit about the scope of the operator's application.